devicetree-org/devicetree-specification/source/devicetree-basics.rst

 the characteristics of the device being represented.
 Each node has exactly one parent except for the root node, which has no parent.

-An |spec|-compliant devicetree describes device information in a system that cannot necessarily be dynamically detected by a client program.
+A |spec|-compliant devicetree describes device information in a system that cannot necessarily be dynamically detected by a client program.
 For example, the architecture of PCI enables a client to probe and detect attached devices, and thus devicetree nodes describing PCI devices